GianMarcoCoppari/roofit/tutorial-1/README.md

 # TUTORIAL 1

-## EXERCISE 1 - FIT OF A CRYSTAL BALL PDF
+## EXERCISE 1 - FIT OF AN UNBINNED DATASET

 ### Part 1
 Edit the macro *roofit_empty.cpp* and, following the comments inside, create a Crystal Ball PDF with